gerhynes/docker-notes/README.md

 ```

 ## Development vs Production Configs
 You can set up multiple `docker-compose` files for different environments, such as `docker-compose.dev.yml` and `docker-compose.prod.yml`.
-Any configuration that is shared between every environment should go in a main `docker-compose` file.
+Any configuration that is shared between every environment should go in a main `docker-compose.yml` file.

 ```yml
 # docker-compose.yml